aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 1. **pick the right tool for the job**: only use react context when it makes sense to do so, like when any state in the context does not change often.
 2. **use `useRef` for persistent context values when it makes sense**: If you need a persistent variable to export in the context but it's not used anywhere in your app to update the view, make it a ref instead of state as to avoid unnecessary re-renders.

+### `useReducer`

+#### How to use `useReducer`

+#### `useReducer` vs `useState`

+When using a reducer, we decouple how the state updates from the action that triggered the update.
+This makes using `useReducer` preferable to using `useState` in the following scenarios:

+- **minimizing event listeners and interval teardown and setup**: in a `useEffect` where we want to setup event listeners or intervals and we depend on a piece of state
+	- if we use `useState`, then we're recreating and tearing down those event listeners and intervals on every state change.
+	- If we use `useReducer`, then we don't have dependecy on the state, instead we just dispatch actions, which means we can omit state from the dependency array and thus run the `useEffect` block less.

 ## 101 Tips

 ### 1. HOC